Cinema of China: The sixth generation

 As the Sixth Generation gained international exposure, many subsequent movies were joint ventures and projects with international backers, but remained quite resolutely low-key and low budget.
-Jia's Platform (2000) was funded in part by Takeshi Kitano's production house, while his Still Life was shot on HD video.
+Jia's Platform (2000) was funded in part by Takeshi Kitano's production house, while his Still Life was shot on high-definition video (HD).
 Still Life was a surprise addition and Golden Lion winner of the 2006 Venice International Film Festival.
 Still Life, which concerns provincial workers around the Three Gorges region, sharply contrasts with the works of Fifth Generation Chinese directors like Zhang Yimou and Chen Kaige who were at the time producing House of Flying Daggers (2004) and The Promise (2005).
 It featured no star of international renown and was acted mostly by non-professionals.

 Many Sixth Generation films have highlighted the negative attributes of China's entry into the modern capitalist market.
 Li Yang's Blind Shaft (2003) for example, is an account of two murderous con-men in the unregulated and notoriously dangerous mining industry of northern China.
 (Li refused the tag of Sixth Generation, although admitted he was not Fifth Generation).
-While Jia Zhangke's The World (2004) emphasizes the emptiness of globalization in the backdrop of an internationally themed amusement park.
+Jia Zhangke's The World (2004) emphasizes the emptiness of globalization in the backdrop of an internationally themed amusement park.

 Some of the more prolific Sixth Generation directors to have emerged are Wang Xiaoshuai (The Days, Beijing Bicycle, So Long, My Son), Zhang Yuan (Beijing Bastards, East Palace West Palace), Jia Zhangke (Xiao Wu, Unknown Pleasures, Platform, The World, A Touch of Sin, Mountains May Depart, Ash Is Purest White), He Jianjun (Postman) and Lou Ye (Suzhou River, Summer Palace).
 One director of their generation who does not share most of the concerns of the Sixth Generation is Lu Chuan (Kekexili: Mountain Patrol, 2004; City of Life and Death, 2010).